AIU-SoftWave/AIU-Trips-And-Events/Docs/Pm_2/index.md

 4. **Complete SPMP** including WBS, resource allocation, and risk management
 5. **Dependency Analysis** with critical path of 74 days optimized to 50 days with parallel execution
 6. **Gantt Chart** visualization of the entire project timeline
-7. **Team Allocation** strategy optimizing 5 developers across all features
+7. **Team Allocation** strategy optimizing 5 Members across all features
 8. **Burndown Tracking** showing recovery from early delays to on-time completion

 The project is well-positioned for success with proper planning, resource allocation, and continuous monitoring of progress through the burndown chart and sprint reviews.